-- Fill in the questionnaire found online on our website: www.cambridgeshireandpeterboroughccg.nhs.uk - Fill in the paper copy of the questionnaire found on page XX of this consultation document and send it FREEPOST to Freepost Plus RSCR-GSGK-XSHK, Cambridgeshire and Peterborough CCG, Lockton House, Clarendon Road, Cambridge CB2 8FH.
-(You do not need a stamp). - Telephone the Engagement Team on: 01223 725304. - By attending one of the public meetings detailed below and telling us what you think:
+- Fill in the questionnaire on our website: www.cambridgeshireandpeterboroughccg.nhs.uk/get-involved/consultations - Fill in the paper copy of the questionnaire found on page 13 of this consultation document and send it to: FREEPOST to Freepost Plus RSCR-GSGK-XSHK, Cambridgeshire and Peterborough CCG, Lockton House, Clarendon Road, Cambridge CB2 8FH.
+You do not need a stamp. - Telephone the Communications and Engagement Team on 01223 725304. - Attend one of the public meetings detailed below and tell us what you think: